djk272/spec_analysis/README.md

 -/docs
 -/tools

+To run the entire process, assuming you have Docker working on your machine: In the same directory as the Docker file, run this command in a terminal, "make run".
+This will build the docker image, run container from the image, and finally, run every command in the entrypoint.sh file.

 ## Dockerfile
 This is the Dockerfile for the containter, this is what is used to build the image that you will use to create/run a container.
 This file dictates the behavior of the container, to make changes to container you change the Dockerfile to build a new image with those changes, then create/run a container from that point.
 You do not save containers, they are created/run in the state you intend them to be, and the code you run can be repeated reliably.
 For more info look at the docker links in the Notes section.